csiro-fair/marimba/README.md

 </div>

-This repository contains the MarImBA Python CLI (Command Line Interface) which is a scientific marine image processing library initially develop at [CSIRO](https://www.csiro.au/).
-MarImBA is based on the [Typer](https://typer.tiangolo.com/) and [Rich](https://pypi.org/project/rich/) Python packages and contains a range of capabilities including:
+This repository contains the Marimba Python CLI (Command Line Interface) which is a scientific marine image processing library initially develop at [CSIRO](https://www.csiro.au/).
+Marimba is based on the [Typer](https://typer.tiangolo.com/) and [Rich](https://pypi.org/project/rich/) Python packages and contains a range of capabilities including:

 * File renaming and directory structuring using pipeline-specific naming conventions
 * Integration with the [iFDO](https://marine-imaging.com/fair/ifdos/iFDO-overview/) (image FAIR Digital Object) standards